-The current status of the flow regime of the Lower Peace Rive and Lower Shell Creek were assessed to determine whether flows in the river are currently and are projected over the next twenty years to remain above limits associated with the recommended minimum flows for the river.
+The current status of the flow regime of the Lower Peace River and Lower Shell Creek were assessed to determine whether flows in the river are currently and are projected over the next twenty years to remain above limits associated with the recommended minimum flows for the Lower Peace River and proposed minimum flows for Lower Shell Creek.
 These assessments were completed because the Florida Water Resources Act of 1972 stipulates that if the existing flow or level in a water body is below, or projected to fall within 20 years below, an applicable minimum flow or level, the FDEP or the governing board as part of the regional water supply plan shall adopt or modify and implement a recovery strategy to either achieve recovery to the established minimum flow or level as soon as practical or prevent the existing flow or level from falling below the established minimum flow or level.